Hydrodynamic limit of the multi-component slow boundary WASEP with collisions: Introduction

 Now we say some words about the proof.
-We follow the entropy method first introduced in \cite{GPV} and for that we prove tightness of the sequence of empirical measures and then we characterize uniquely the limit point.
-For the latter, due to the fact that our rates are weakly asymmetric and the system is in contact with slow reservoirs we need several technical replacement lemmas in order to write down the notion of weak solutions to each one of the hydrodynamic equations.
+We follow the entropy method first introduced in \cite{GPV}, and used in \cite{BPGN}, \cite{Baldasso/Menezes/Neumann/souza} among others.
+For that, we prove tightness of the sequence of empirical measures in the sense of \cite{mitoma} and then we uniquely characterize the limit point.
+For the latter, due to the fact that our rates are weakly asymmetric and the system is in contact with slow reservoirs, we need several technical replacement lemmas in order to write down the notion of weak solutions to each one of the hydrodynamic equations.

-The outline of this article is described as follows: in Section \ref{sec:3} we establish the notation adopted in this work and state some useful results and our main theorem, whose proof is postponed to Section \ref{sec:4} and \ref{sec:5}.
+The outline of this article is as follows: in Section \ref{sec:3}, we establish the notation adopted in this work and state some useful results and our main theorem, whose proof is postponed to Section \ref{sec:4} and \ref{sec:5}.
 In Section \ref{sec:6}, we prove the Replacement Lemmas needed for the proof of the hydrodynamic limit.
-In Appendix \ref{appendix}, we prove the uniqueness of weak solutions of the hydrodynamic equations.
+In Appendix \ref{appendix}, we prove the uniqueness of weak solutions of the hydrodynamic equations, whereas in Appendix \ref{app:diffeo}, we prove an auxiliary result.